percona/pmm/docs/setting-up/index.md

 ## 3. Configure and add services {: #configure-add-services}

-You must configure your services and adding them to PMM Server's inventory of monitored systems.
+You must configure your services and add them to PMM Server's inventory of monitored systems.
 This is different for each type of service:

 - [MySQL and variants (Percona Server for MySQL, Percona XtraDB Cluster, MariaDB)](client/mysql.md)
 - [MongoDB](client/mongodb.md)